 St Saviour’s is a thriving parish church in the heart of Eastbourne.
 It is steeped in the Anglo-Catholic tradition of the Church of England and its Sunday services offer a true ‘bells and smells’ experience.

-Mass is said daily in our Chapel of the Blessed Sacrament and the church is open to visitors most of the day (except Sunday afternoons).
+Mass is said daily in our Chapel of the Blessed Sacrament and the church is open to visitors each day from 8.30am.

 For a more comprehensive historical background to the church and its architecture and decoration, please go to our History page.